judepayne/python-pods/README.md

 print(result)
 ```

-For a complete working example with result processing, see `test/test_instaparse.py` which demonstrates how to work with complex pod results including `WithMeta` objects and transit keywords. `WithMeta` is a simple python class that allows you to work with pods that expect or return metadata along with data.
+For a complete working example with result processing, see `test/test_instaparse.py` which demonstrates how to work with complex pod results including `WithMeta` objects and transit keywords.
+Clojure supports metadata on its collections and instaparse results are returned with metadata embeed in them. `WithMeta` is a simple python class that allows you to work with pods that expect or return metadata along with data.

 ### Cache Management